 Recognise your limitations.

-Be aware that whilst you can learn to do most things that some of it might not be in your sweet spot.
-I am not very aware of the things that I really enjoy doing and where I can great value and also the things that I can’t wait to outsource to someone who is more skilled in that area.
+Be aware that whilst you can learn to do most things, some of it might not be in your sweet spot.
+I’m very aware of the things that I really enjoy doing and where I can add great value and also the things that I can’t wait to outsource to someone who is more skilled in that area.
 My vision of my business includes these elements being completed by others as and when the time is right.

 Get out and network.